imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-active-storage-upload.md

 end
 ```

-The `resolve` method will call some of Active Storage internals:
+The `resolve` method will create the blob and return the parameters needed for
+the upload:
 ```ruby
 module Mutations
   class CreateDirectUpload < BaseMutation